mariusscholtz/Oracle-Cloud-Infrastructure-resources/readme.md

 Overview:
 An OCPU is the unit used by Oracle when performing sizing and [costing](https://www.oracle.com/cloud/costestimator.html) for cloud environments.
 An OCPU is equivalent to one core.
 This [page](https://github.com/mariusscholtz/Oracle-Cloud-Infrastructure-resources/blob/main/what-is-ocpu-vcpu.md) explains in more detial the correlation between Core, VCPU, and OCPU.

+# Licensing
+Copyright (c) 2023 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/main/LICENSE) for more details.